ioBroker/ioBroker.js-controller/docs/en/admin/adapter.md

 ** 6.)
 Switch on expert mode **

 Expert mode also allows older versions of an adapter to be installed.
-If this button (9) is selected, an additional icon appears in the tile which can be used to install earlier versions.
+If this button (9) is selected, an additional icon appears in the tile, via which previous versions can be installed.

 ![Install other versions](../../de/admin/media/ADMIN_Adapter_Kachel_versions.png)